fbgabriana/fbgabriana.github.io/miniproject2/README.md

-# Mini Project 2 - WebCDS Company Website
+# Mini Project 2 - Cyber Homies Company Website

 This is a group miniproject for the [KodeGo Web Developer Course](https://kodego.ph/courses/1) I am taking.